-So, how can we produce intended or desired results in our projects?
-Here are 10 tips.
-Forming habits requires time and effort, but let's decide first which of these would be most helpful.
+How can individuals produce intended or desired results in their projects?
+In this article, let's explore 10 habits of highly effective project managers.
+Forming habits requires time and effort.
+Let's decide first which ones would be most helpful.

 10 Habits of Effective Project Managers